x64x2/libnoise/README.md

-libnoise is a portable C++ library that is used to generate coherent noise, a type of smoothly-changing noise. libnoise can generate perlin noise, ridged multifractal noise, and other types of coherent noise.
+libnoise is a C++ library that is used to generate coherent noise, a type of smoothly-changing noise. libnoise can generate perlin noise, ridged multifractal noise, , other types of coherent noise and used for diffusion models.

 coherent noise is often used by graphics programmers to generate natural-looking textures, planetary terrain, and other things.
 It can also be used to move critters in a realistic way. libnoise is known to compile using the following compiler:

  - gcc 9.4.0 under Gentoo Linux(x86)

-it is not known if libnoise will compile on 64-bit platforms like winducks.
+it is not known if libnoise will compile on 64-bit platforms like windows.

  ## noise modules